Ready for publication

 ‘No, no. Sore and tired, that’s all.’

-‘You know, there might be a first-aid kit in the car.’
-I pointed to my poor old Viva, whose boot stuck out of the underbrush a little way down the lane.
+‘You know, there might be a first aid kit in the car.’
+I pointed to my Viva.
 Trying to get up, I propped myself on one elbow.

 ‘There’s positively no need for it.’
 She gestured for me to lie back down.